INDUSTRY PROFILES & SERVICES

 The Industry Retention & Expansion initiatives enhance business growth for industry and entrepreneurs striving to provide local companies with the following:

 Coordinate with local companies to assist with their overall growth plans.
 The expansion programs include provision of site location, state and local incentives, infrastructure, utilities & employee selection and training.

-Information and publicity programs such as the "Industry On Display" which advertises local company products in the Chamber and Airport lobbies.
+Information and publicity which advertises local companies.
 Performance of general business retention/expansion tasks such as local company visitations, corporate office visits, corporate officer hostings, as well as providing troubled industry support functions.

-Provision of direct industry support including the Industrial Directory of 1300+ companies, annual wage & benefits survey information and Industrial Trade Show participation.
-Hosting of appreciation and recognition events such as our annual Industry Appreciation Outing.
+Provision of direct industry support including the annual wage & benefits survey information.
+Hosting of appreciation and recognition events.

-The Chamber has developed a jobs database and website, www.asmartplace.com, which lists many job openings available at local companies.
+The Chamber has developed a jobs database and career exploration website, asmartplace, which lists many job openings available at local companies.
 The site also has links to the participating companies' websites for visitors to gain further information.

 Lucia Cape Senior Vice President Economic Development, Industry Relations & Workforce 256-535-2033

 Ken Smith Research & Information Services Director 256-535-2026

 Contact Our Economic Development Team